dmd-program/dmd-400-sp17/capstone-project.md

 ## Context

-Who are notable people, companies or institutions for your chosen project field?
+1. Who are notable people, companies or institutions for your chosen project field?
+2. What are the historical and contemporary issues related to the field?

 ## Types